 Briana Toole is an Assistant Professor in the Department of Philosophy at Claremont McKenna College.
 A Teach for America alumna, Briana taught high school English in Baton Rouge, Louisiana.

-Alex Hargroder has worked in education for nearly a decade.
-A Teach for America alum, Alex taught high school English in Baton Rouge, Louisiana.
-He has worked as an English teacher, English coach, and Assistant Principal in Austin, Texas.
-He is currently a researcher at MIT, where his primary goal is to develop project-based learning curricula.
+Alex Hargroder is a Teach for America alumnus who has worked in education for nearly a decade.
+Alex is currently a researcher at MIT, where his primary goal is to develop project-based learning curricula.